Malaquías Montoya

-Malaquías Montoya is an American born Chicano poster artist and a major figure in the Chicano Art Movement of the 1960s and 1970s.
+Malaquías Montoya (born 1938) is an American-born Chicano poster artist who is known as a major figure in the Chicano Art Movement of the 1960s and 1970s.

-Early life and teaching
+Early life and education

 Montoya was born in Albuquerque, New Mexico.
 He was raised by a single mother in a family of migrant farm workers (including brother, José Montoya) in California's Central Valley.

-He joined the U.S. Marines and through the G.I.
-Bill was able to attend the University of California at Berkeley.
-In 1968, Montoya founded the Mexican-American Liberation Art Front and was "arguably the most influential Chicano artist collective in the movement".
+Montoya joined the U.S. Marines.
+He was able to attend the University of California at Berkeley through the G.I.
+Bill.
+He learned the art of silkscreening while working for a commercial printer.

+Career

+Teaching

-Since then he has taught at University of California, Berkeley, Stanford University, California College of Arts and Crafts, University of Notre Dame, and University of Texas, San Antonio.
-Since 1989 Montoya has held a professorship at the University of California, Davis, teaching both in the department of Art and the department of Chicana/o Studies.
+Montoya has taught at UC Berkeley, Stanford University, California College of Arts and Crafts, University of Notre Dame, and University of Texas, San Antonio.
+He was a full professor at the University of California, Davis where he began teaching in 1989.
+He is Professor Emeritus of Chicana/o Studies at the University of California, Davis.

-Art works
+Montoya is a co-founder with Carlos Francisco Jackson of Taller Arte de Nuevo Amanecer (TANA), a print studio, exhibition and teaching space in Woodland, California.
+TANA is in partnership with the UC Davis Chicana/o Studies program.